reigenatk/rpg-game/README.md

 # Motivation
 My favorite kinds of games are probably story-driven indie adventure games.
 Think Pokemon style- dialogue boxes, pixel art tilemaps, open world exploration- with a sprinkle of cutscenes, and a memorable soundtrack.
 So I decided to give a shot at making one.

+Also, I've always had the belief that **games are powerful story telling tools**.
+To me, games are like interactive movies.
+Developers create a world, and players interact with said world.
+And they are a modern innovation, constantly improving with stronger and stronger hardware.

-I've always been amazed at how much one developer can do.
+I've always been amazed at how much one motivated developer can do.
 Some of my favorite games were developed by one person (or a team of small people).
 Games like **LISA, Undertale, OneShot, OMORI, Stardew Valley**, (and recently, I played Katana Zero which was insanely good).
+So, I wanted to **try to become** a solo developer, too.
+This is also known as "indie" game development.

 # Technologies
 This is made in **Unity (2021.3.6f1)**, though I did consider using GameMaker Studio or Godot (and even RPGMaker).